WWFY

 WWFY, along with 29 other stations in northern New England formerly owned by Nassau Broadcasting Partners, was purchased at bankruptcy auction by Carlisle Capital Corporation, a company controlled by Bill Binnie (owner of WBIN-TV in Derry), on May 22, 2012.
 The station, and 12 of the other stations, were then acquired by Vertical Capital Partners, controlled by Jeff Shapiro.
 The deal was completed on November 30, 2012.
 The Vertical Capital Partners stations were transferred to Shapiro's existing Great Eastern Radio group on January 1, 2013.

+HD Radio

+In September 2023, WWFY added a simulcast of sister station WSNO-FM, which broadcasts an adult hits format branded "The Penguin", on its HD2 subchannel; its programming is also carried on translator station W289CH (105.7 FM) in Barre.
+The move followed the shutdown of WSNO (1450 AM), the previous home of the "Penguin" programming, due to the loss of its transmitter site; the 105.7 translator formerly relayed WSNO (AM).